-In Québec, all drivers must satisfy requirements concerning their state of health and vision.
+In Québec, all drivers must satisfy health requirements, including vision.
 They are also required to notify the SAAQ of any change that could hinder their ability to drive.

-Regardless of the vehicle you drive or your age, driving requires sound physical and mental health, along with good eyesight.
+Regardless of the vehicle you drive or your age, driving requires sound physical and mental health, along with good vision.

 In addition to the mandatory medical assessments – for which we will send you a letter – you must notify us of any change in your state of health that could hinder your ability to drive within 30 days of that change.